 How to research the future?

 If you are interested in methods, do read on.
-If you are interested in theorie, I would recommend you to read this post on my latest project ‘the Rose Garden’.
+If you are interested in my philosophy, I would recommend you to read this post on my latest project ‘the Rose Garden’.
 In this long read, I share the methodological perspective that I am currently using.
+If you would like to continue reading, download my book Becoming Futurists here under ‘research’.

 There are three areas of methodical expertise that I am developing within my professorship: design thinking, speculative design, and futures research.
 Design thinking is an accessible and practical approach that is already used in many different contexts and training programs.
 The method offers our students concrete steps that they can apply in the research phase to develop concepts.
 Design thinking has long existed within the domain of designers but was mainly translated into new contexts and worlds by publications and works by Tim Brown and Roger Martin.
 In recent years, this method has gained enormous ground, both academically and in practice.
 In addition to the extensive literature published on the subject, many large companies such as IBM, Samsung, and Philips make use of (elements of) design thinking.